-The Bureau’s team consists of full-time reporters, data journalism specialists and editors, led by our managing editor Rachel Oldroyd.
+TBIJ’s team consists of full-time reporters, data journalism specialists and editors, led by our CEO and editor-in-chief Rozina Breen.

-The Bureau has a board of directors, which meets six times a year.
-The directors, who act like trustees, have overall responsibility for the finances and strategy of the Bureau.
+TBIJ has a board of directors, which meets six times a year.
+The directors, who act like trustees, have overall responsibility for the finances and strategy of TBIJ.
 It plays no part in the day-to-day editorial decisions.
-The board appoints the Managing Editor, who has editorial freedom to pursue investigations and research consistent with the objectives of the Bureau set out here.
+The board appoints the Managing Editor, who has editorial freedom to pursue investigations and research consistent with the objectives of TBIJ set out here.

 Composition of the Board